Responsible Conduct of Research

 - Research Misconduct

 - Conflicts of Interest

 - Collaborative Research

 - Human Subjects Research

 The research community has recognized personal and professional rewards from training in the Responsible Conduct of Research.
-All National Science Foundation and National Institute of Health Training grants require RCR training.
+All National Science Foundation, National Institute of Health Training, and United States Department of Agriculture grants require RCR training.
 Even researchers who do not have the requirement will benefit from the training, which strengthens and broadens the ethical awareness surrounding research.
 While online training is always available, NIU also offers in-person training from the RCR Forum Series to better serve the community and meet the increased demand for training.

 Responsible authorship is necessary to academic integrity.
 NIU faculty, staff, and students are asked to follow the guidelines in our Authorship Policy when writing articles or publications.